Springtime in France is a very special time of year.

 Artisanal chocolate makers are in their element too, creating not only rabbits and chickens but also bells or ‘cloches’ out of chocolate too.

-France is an intensely Catholic country and tradition dictates that church bells fall silent between Good Friday and and Easter Sunday to commemorate Christ’s death and resurrection.
+France is an intensely Catholic country and tradition dictates that church bells fall silent between Good Friday and Easter Sunday to commemorate Christ’s death and resurrection.

 The enjoyment of chocolate bells on Easter Sunday is a nod to this religious tradition!

-The return of migrating wildlife in France
+The return of migrating birds

 Every spring, these fabulous birds return to their nests on the rooftops and chimneys of Alsace in eastern France.